src-d/sourced-ce/docs/usage/commands.md

 ### sourced prune

-Stops containers and removes its containers, networks, volumes, and configurations created by `init` for the current working directory.
+Stops containers and removes containers, networks, volumes, and configurations created by `init` for the current working directory.

 To delete resources for all the installed working directories, add the `--all` flag.